SiyingL/SiyingL.github.io/_pages/Research.md

 ## Published

+**“Opioid Deaths and Local Health Care Intensity: A Longitudinal Analysis of the U.S. Population, 2003-2014,”**  with Dajun Lin and Christopher J. Ruhm.
+Forthcoming at *American Journal of Preventive Medicine*.

-**"Breastfeeding, Schooling and Income: Insights from the Indonesian Family Life Survey."** with Randall Lutter, Christopher J. Ruhm and Dajun Lin.
-Forthcoming at *Maternal and Child Nutrition*.
+**"Breastfeeding, Schooling and Income: Insights from the Indonesian Family Life Survey,"** with Randall Lutter, Christopher J. Ruhm and Dajun Lin, *Maternal & Child Nutrition*, 15.1(2019): e12651.

 [Preprint Working Paper with All Appendices](https://www.dropbox.com/s/vobvg4k5l4gr7bg/BF_Indonesia_Fin.pdf?dl=0)